MithunSrinivas28/Level-2-CL-CY-Report/README.md

 ---

 # Task 2: Intoduction to Jenkins
 Jenkins is a Tool which automates the process of building,,testing and deploying the software with a pipeline.
-It is fundamentally used for the Core concept fo Devops known as CI/CD .Jenkins is used to integrate the works and versions of a soft seamlessly and provide it to the end users.
+It helps to understand the fundamental concept fo Devops known as CI/CD .Jenkins is used to integrate the works and versions of a software seamlessly and provide it to the end users.

 ![jenkins 1](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/jenkins%201)

 ![fd19fec6-f22a-49f3-8885-ab05d4580c20](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/fd19fec6-f22a-49f3-8885-ab05d4580c20.jpg)

 ## Key learnings
-- I learnt the concept of CI/CD  and how it works in the the field of Devops
+- I learnt the concept of CI/CD  and how it works in the the field of Devops.
-- I studied how to write a Jenkins file and implement it
+- I studied how to write a Jenkins file and implement it.
-- Got familar with using Jenkins
+- Got familar with using Jenkins.
-- I leant what are plugins and how they are used
+- I leant what are plugins and how they are used.

 ### Task snippets
 ![Jenkins Flow 3](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/jenkins%203.png)
 ![Jenkins Flow 4](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/jenkins%204.png)

-I created a pipeline and wrote the stages for build,test and deploy.The jenkinsfile was used to automate these stages .I Ran the pipeline and executed these stages.
+I created a pipeline and wrote the stages for build,test and deploy.The jenkinsfile was used to automate these stages .I ran the pipeline and executed these stages.

 # Task 3:SSH